kevingorski/kevingorski.com_source/contents/articles/Name-Every-Function/index.md

 Separating the public interface from the implementation details like this is a matter of taste, but I find it more readable.

-That&rsquo;s it for the first item in *Load-bearing JavaScript*, I hope you&rsquo;ve found it helpful!
+That&rsquo;s it for now, I hope you&rsquo;ve found it helpful!